 Access the publisher's website

-The authors empirically test this mechanism by creating measures of the inter-temporal variability in fiscal and trade policies.
-In an array of specifications (cross-sectional, panel with fixed-effects, matching models, instrumental variables, difference-in-difference), they show that policy choices are significantly more stable over time in democracies.
+We explain stable growth performance in democracies by characterizing political systems in terms of the distribution of political power across groups, and show when the qualities of policy alternatives are uncertain, greater democracy (decentralization of authority) leads to more stable policy choices.
+We empirically test this mechanism by creating measures of the intertemporal variability in fiscal and trade policies.
+In an array of specifications (cross-sectional, panel with fixed-effects, matching models, instrumental variables, difference-in-difference), we show that policy choices are significantly more stable over time in democracies.
 This mechanism explains a large part of the negative link between democracy and output volatility.